dpayne/wallock/README.md

 general_force_software_rendering=true
 ```

+### Nvidia

+Nvidia support should be considered pretty unstable.
+It seems to mostly work for me with the latest drivers and latest source build of nvidia-egl-wayland.

 # Contributing

 When submitting a pull request, please run the formatter and test suite locally to ensure that the changes pass all checks.
 More info is at [Contributing.md](./Contributing.md).